Lijiang: Land resources

 By the end of 2022, Lijiang City had a total of 185,745.95 hectares (2,786,189 mu) of arable land.
-This includes:Paddy fields amounting to 29,283.03 hectares (439,245 mu), accounting for 15.77% of the tota.
+This includes:Paddy fields amounting to 29,283.03 hectares (439,245 mu), accounting for 15.77% of the total.
 Irrigated land amounting to 5,857.66 hectares (88,765 mu), accounting for 3.15% of the total.
 Dry land amounting to 150,605.26 hectares (2,259,079 mu), accounting for 81.08% of the total.

 Yongsheng County and Ninglang Yi Autonomous County have relatively larger areas of arable land, making up 64.28% of the total arable land in Lijiang City.
 All the arable land is located in regions with a double cropping system per year and in areas with an annual precipitation of 800-1200 millimeters (inclusive of 800 millimeters).

 Biological resources

 Lijiang City is home to a rich diversity of flora and fauna, with more than 13,000 species of animals and plants, making it one of the country's renowned bases for the protection of these species.
 It is also one of the key forested areas in Yunnan Province and has been identified by the International Union for Conservation of Nature (IUCN) as one of the 25 global biodiversity hotspots in the Hengduan Mountains region of China.
 Within its borders, there are several national first-class protected wild animals, such as the Yunnan golden snub-nosed monkey, clouded leopard, and forest musk deer, as well as rare species of national first-class protected wild plants, including the Himalayan yew, high-altitude water plantain, and Yulong fern.
 The forest coverage rate in Lijiang City is 72.14%, which makes it one of the key areas for the protection of natural forests in the country.

-Lijiang City has recorded a variety of animal species, including:Mammals: 112 species across 8 orders, 21 families.
+Lijiang City has recorded a variety of animal species, including: Mammals: 112 species across 8 orders, 21 families.
 Birds: 446 species across 17 orders, 46 families.
 Amphibians and reptiles: 51 species across 3 orders, 14 families, and 35 genera.
 Fish: Over 70 species across 5 orders, 15 families.
 In terms of vascular plants, there are 4,163 species (subspecies), belonging to 224 families and 1,120 genera.
 The number of seed plants is over 3,200 species across 145 families and 758 genera, with more than 2,000 species of medicinal materials.
 There are 2,266 species that are endemic to China and 617 species endemic to Yunnan Province.

 Yulong Snow Mountain within the city's boundaries is a world-renowned site for plant specimen typification.
 There are also over a hundred new species and varieties of plants named after Lijiang's landscapes and place names on the international stage.
 As a result, Lijiang City has been dubbed the "Kingdom of Alpine Plants" and the "Hometown of Medicinal Herbs."